-Alternative 1 (No action).
 The current commercial AM includes an in-season closure to take place if the commercial ACL is met or projected to be met.
 If the commercial ACL is exceeded, it will be reduced by the amount of the commercial overage in the following fishing year only if the species is overfished and the total ACL is exceeded.

-The current recreational AM includes a shortening of the recreational season that may be triggered if the recreational ACL is exceeded, but only after recreational landings have been monitored for persistence in increased landings.
-The length of the recreational season will not be reduced if the RA determines the best available science shows that it is not necessary.
+The current recreational AM includes an in-season closure to take place if the recreational ACL is met or projected to be met.
+It also includes a shortening of the recreational season that may be triggered if the recreational ACL is exceeded, but only after recreational landings have be monitored for persistence in increased landings.
+The length of the recreational season will not be reduced if the RA determines the best available science shows it is not necessary.
 If a reduction is necessary, the recreational season may be reduced and the ACL in the following fishing year will be reduced by the amount of the recreational overage only if the species is overfished and the total ACL is exceeded.